msupply-foundation/omsupply-build-tools/README.md

 You can now go to `http://localhost:3000` in your browser to access omSupply. `-p` means bind host port 3000 (port on your computer) to docker port 3000 (where app is running inside the container).

-Every image with data that's pushed to dockerhub should have associated description here(todo), you can find original data find reference and usernames and passwords there
+Every image with data that's pushed to dockerhub should have associated description [here](https://github.com/openmsupply/omsupply-build-tools/tree/main/builds), you can find original data find reference and usernames and passwords there

 ## Restarting image with data